 “Are you saying McGonagall…” She put her hand up to her mouth to stop the words from coming out, wanting him to be the one to spill his news if it was what she was thinking.

 “Yes!
-And she just wanted to make sure that I could handle it, that…” Lily felt his hesitation.
-How did you possibly word, that your parents dying didn’t fuck us up too bad,
+And she just wanted to make sure that I could handle it, that everything that happened this summer…” Lily felt his hesitation.

 James stood from the couch, nodding his head and unable to remain still.

 “She even nearly smiled when she told me!
 But there’s something else.
 When I told Sirius and the guys, well we had an idea.”
 He sat back down, glancing at Lily out of the corner of his eyes.

 “It’s just that, well, it’s our seventh year and I’m captain.
 I’m captain!
 So we thought we should celebrate, and that maybe if you talked to McGonagall…”

 Lily rolled her eyes, though more out of habit than annoyance.
 How often had she chastised the four of them — well, mainly Sirius and James — for throwing parties after the winning games?
 She’d been just a prefect then, but she’d still took it seriously.
 And now she was a Head Girl.
 She was supposed to be one of the most responsible people in this school, but part of her wanted that party.
 She was supposed to remind people of the rules and enforce them, though if it was just a celebration...that wasn't against the rules.